dsp-jetpack/JetPack/doc/deployment_guide.md

 [Tempest Settings]

 # If you want to run Tempest post-deployment, you may do so.
-The sanity script must also run to create networks for Tempest.
+# Note: The sanity test script must be run first to create networks for Tempest.
 run_tempest=false
+# The flag tempest_smoke_only is dependent on run_tempest=true for
+# tempest_smoke_only to have any effect.
+# If run_tempest=true and tempest_smoke_only=true, only a subset of tempest tests
+# tagged as smoke tests will be executed.
+This set of tests is useful for validating
+# basic OpenStack functionality.
 tempest_smoke_only=true

+# The tempest workspace directory which will be created in the user's home
+# directory, and initialized when tempest is configured.
+tempest_workspace=mytempest

 [Advanced Settings]